supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Plan_and_Portfolio_Management_with_Azure_Boards.md

    ![Azure DevOps](images/lab1-image1.png)

-1. On the Almost Done... page fill the captcha and click on continue.
+1. On the Almost Done... page fill in the captcha and click on continue.

     ![Azure DevOps](images/lab1-image2.png)